Denver Premises Liability AttorneysRequest Free Consultation

 - Elevator carriage misalignment, in which an elevator stops above, below, or in between floors

 - Failure to repair, maintain or inspect elevators and escalators

-- Improper repair, maintenance or installation of elevators and escalators
+- Improper repair, maintenance, or installation of elevators and escalators

 At Fuicelli & Lee, our clients are our top priority.
 When representing you in a premises liability claim, we’ll do everything in our power to maximize your compensation and protect the best interests of your future and family.
-Potential compensation in premises liability cases include:
+Potential compensation in premises liability cases includes: